 For one reason or another, certain merchants are considered a high risk to credit card processing companies.
 It could have to do with the history of your company, or maybe it has to do with the types of products that you’re selling (CBD, firearms, vaping, etc).

 It’s tough for these merchants to find a credit card processing service that will work with them, and even harder to find one that will offer favorable rate terms.

 So if you fall into the high-risk merchant category, Payline will be your best option.

 Payline will even work with businesses in online gaming, casinos, multi-level marketing, and adult industries.

-Rates and plans are customized for each merchant.
-But if you’re struggling to find a payment processor that will accept your business, I’d schedule a call or apply online with Payline.
+Exact rates and plans are customized for each merchant, especially if you’re in a high-risk category.
+But if you’re struggling to find a payment processor that will accept your business, schedule a call or apply online with Payline.

 How to Find the Best Credit Card Processing Services

-There are certain features that you need to keep an eye on when you’re evaluating a credit card processing service.
-This is the methodology that we used here at Quick Sprout to filter results and come up with the list above.
+There are specific features to look for when you’re evaluating a credit card processing service.
+This is our methodology at Quick Sprout for filtering results down to this list.

 There are two main pricing structures for credit card processing.